Soboscott/trail-rater/README.md

 In an HTTP header that looks like the following: apikey:thisIsMyKey In a URL parameter that looks like the following: ?apikey=thisIsMyKey You must replace thisIsMyKey with your personal API key found on your RIDB profile page.

+ ## Additional modifications
+ I would like to add some additional features like: being able to search trails by state, park, trail name.